 But these days, screens have invaded these and many other facets of family life.
 So, we asked Dr. Catherine Steiner-Adair, clinical psychologist and author of The Big Disconnect: Protecting Childhood and Family Relationships in the Digital Age for some ideas.
 Here’s what she told us.

 1. Model no screen use.
 Teenagers follow the model, not the rule.
-So, if you really want your teenager to screen time, you must too.
+So, if you really want your teenager to reduce screen time, you must too.
 One idea: get up thirty minutes earlier than your kids to check your email and take care of other pressing online activities, so you are not on your phone from the moment your kid wakes up until they are out the door.

 2. No Phones In The Car.
 If you are talking on the phone, your teenagers can’t talk to you and use you the way they need to.
 And when you pick your teenager up at school, don’t do the “Hang on honey, I want to hear all about your day in one sec when I finish this call.”
 This is a moment our teenagers want to connect with us.
 It hurts their feelings when we don’t.
 Be present, and that means be off the phone.
 If you have a really long car ride, you can have different rules, but even then there should be time for connecting.